true

 A direct transfer moves retirement funds from one custodian to another, typically without paying taxes on the money transferred.

 Funds distributed directly to the taxpayer are generally subject to a 20% federal income tax withholding.
-This means that the taxpayer must contribute additional funds in order to make up for the 20% that was withheld and sent to the IRS so that the rollover amount is equal to the total distribution.
-When a rollover meets all of the Internal Revenue Service guidelines, the distribution is not taxed; however, the amount still must be reported on your tax return and shown as a rollover.
+This means that the taxpayer must contribute additional funds to make up for the 20% that was withheld and sent to the IRS so that the rollover amount is equal to the total distribution.
+When a rollover meets all of the Internal Revenue Service guidelines, the distribution isn't taxed; however, the amount still must be reported on your tax return and shown as a rollover.

 Loans

 Some companies allow employees the option of taking loans against pension plans.
-In most cases, these loans are repaid with interest and are not considered to be distributions.
-Form 1099-R is issued when a taxpayer does not make the required loan payments on time.
+Usually, these loans are repaid with interest and aren't considered to be distributions.
+Form 1099-R is issued when a taxpayer doesn't make the required loan payments on time.

 Early distributions